jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 > the exported key is in binary format, add `-a` to armor it in ascii

 Now you have to distribute this key to others.
 You can upload it somewhere, email it, put it on your website or use some of the public key stores to share it with other.
-If anyone recives it, she can import it into her key store using the following command:
+If anyone receives it, she can import it into her key store using the following command:

 ```text
 gpg --import jadi.pub.key